top of page

 Felipe Fizkal

-Felipe Fizkal (1990, Puerto Montt, Chile) is a choreographer, dancer, teacher, and cultural organizer based in Berlin.
-His artistic practice moves between contemporary dance, popular and sacred practices, focusing on the relationship between voice and body, trance states, and collective resistance strategies.
-Coming from a precarious rural environment of the Latin American middle class, his work is politically rooted in class consciousness, queer thought, and a decolonial perspective from the Global South.
+Felipe Fizkal (1990, Puerto Montt, Chile) I am a choreographer, dancer, teacher, producer and curator based in Berlin.
+My practice resonates with and seeks to invoke post-anthropocentric ways of understanding choreographic production and creation, bringing practices that belong to precarious contexts in the global south and placing them in coexistence with conventional and specific spaces for their staging.
+Coming from a precarious rural background in the Latin American middle class, my work has its political roots in class consciousness, CUIR thinking and a decolonial perspective from the Global South.

 Since 2010, Fizkal has developed independent and interdisciplinary performances addressing themes such as HIV, sexual and gender-based violence, extractivism, and state oppression.
 He understands choreography as a tool to question power relations and to reactivate the body as a site of memory and resistance.